uat33/poke-stats/README.md

 _PokeStats_

 A front-end application made using React.
-Uses the pokeapi to display information on all pokemon, and provides ways to sort, filter and visualize it.
+Uses the pokeapi to display information on all pokemon, and provides ways to search, filter and visualize it.